jackhwl/Angular/wl-app/myReadme.md

   - a$.pipe(withLatestFrom(b$, c\$))
 - to react to changes in only one stream
 - to regulate the output of the other streams

+### merge

+- Static creation function, not a pipeable operator
+- Combines multiple streams byy merging their emissions
+- merge(a$, b$, c\$)
+- Combining sequences of similar types to blend their emitted values